DefinedNet/nebula-docs/README.md

 ## Architecture

-This project is not published directly to the web, but the files in `/src/data` are pulled in to the build process of (defined.net/nebula)[https://www.defined.net/nebula/].
-The other components, styles, and layout in `/src` are very similar to what is published in /nebula/* on the Defined Networking website.
-This repo has a few additional files to make it easy for contributors to run a standalone server and preview their changes before submitting a pull request.
+This project is not published directly to the web, but the files in `/src/data` are pulled in to the build process of [defined.net/nebula](https://www.defined.net/nebula/).

+The other components, styles, and layout in `/src` are very similar to what is published under `/nebula/` on the Defined Networking website.
+This repo contains a few additional files to make it easier for contributors to run a standalone Nebula Docs server and to preview rendered changes locally before submitting a pull request.

 ### Config Reference